CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ## Step 7: Downlaod the files from SD Connect and change extension

-6. Follow [video](https://youtu.be/SQJ8QEKV7BE) and after downloading the file, change the extension.
+<iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/SQJ8QEKV7BE" title="Create a virtual desktop in SD Desktop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 1. Access SD Connect and locate the file you need.
 Click on download.

 2. The user interface will display the message: "Some requested files could not be decrypted."

+3. After downloading the file, **you need to adjust the extension**:

+* Right-click the file

-3. After downloading the files, you need to adjust their extensions.
-Right-click the file, choose "Rename," and add `.c4gh` to the end of the filename.
-If opened with a text editor, the files will still be encrypted.
+* Choose "Rename," and add `.c4gh` to the end of the filename.

+* If opened with a text editor, the files will still be encrypted.

 ![Some requested files could not be decrypted.](https://a3s.fi/docs-files/sensitive-data/SD_Connect/Old_download_1.png)